-Matthew Latella has almost 20 years of experience as a commercial litigator.
+Matthew Latella has over 20 years of experience as a commercial litigator.
 He was seconded to the Firm’s London office, where he focused on multijurisdictional fraud litigation.
 While in the UK, he served as a liaison between the pro bono committees in Europe and North America and acted as team leader on significant international pro bono matters, especially with regard to questions on international peace, security and war crimes tribunals.
 He has been recognized as an “outstanding professional” by the Legal 500 Canada 2015 in Dispute Resolution.
 Matthew is a frequent contributor to www.Canadianfraudlaw.com and co-authored the 2014-15 Canada Chapter in the Asset Tracing and Recovery Review, published by Law Business Research (UK).

 Matthew focuses his practice on all aspects of corporate and commercial litigation, including civil fraud, breach of trust and all manner of contractual disputes.
 He also has experience working on cases involving economic torts, security enforcement, shareholder rights and remedies, product liability and international commercial law matters.
 Matthew’s practice also covers jurisdictional disputes, labour and employment, real estate, insurance-related litigation, international and domestic commercial arbitration, as well as appellate advocacy.

 - Successfully obtained world-wide Mareva injunction in complex, multi-jurisdictional fraud proceedings, freezing assets and funds in excess of USD40 million.